Klara Ziegler: Life

 Born in Munich, Ziegler, the daughter of a whitewashing owner, was to marry a highly respected, wealthy man at her mother's request after the death of her father (1860).
-But she did not want to and took acting lessons from the court actor Adolf Christen, a long-time friend of the family.
+However, she did not want to and took acting lessons from the court actor Adolf Christen, a long-time friend of the family.

 Ziegler gave her debut at the Stadttheater in Ulm and had her first role (under the pseudonym Herzfeld) in 1862 at the E.T.A.-Hoffmann-Theater as The Maid of Orleans, then went for the same role to the Nationaltheater München and to the Staatstheater am Gärtnerplatz, where she had great success.
 Thereupon, she accepted an engagement as "first heroine" in Ulm, where she stayed with a short interruption until 1865.

 Later, she went to the newly founded "Münchener Aktien-Volkstheater" (from 1872 Königl.
-Staatstheater am Gärtnerplatz) in Munich, which was directed by her teacher Adolf Christen, and inaugurated the theatre as Isarnixe on November 4th 1865.
+Staatstheater am Gärtnerplatz) in Munich, which was directed by her teacher Adolf Christen, and inaugurated the theatre as Isarnixe on November 4, 1865.
 She later accepted an engagement at the Altes Theater in Leipzig, but returned to Munich after only one year, where she was engaged at the court theatre in 1868.
 In 1870 and 1871, she accepted guest roles at the Staatsoper Hamburg and the Thalia-Theater in Hamburg.

 Ziegler gave guest performances at almost all renowned theatres.
-In 1874, she left the Hoftheater in Munich at her own request and after that she only had guest roles.
+In 1874, she left the Hoftheater in Munich at her request, and after that, she only had guest roles.
 On 11 August 1876, she married her teacher Adolf Christen, who was 33 years older than her.
 His death in 1883 depressed her so much that she didn't go on stage for two years.